-- Inquire if students have access to such a device and request they bring it to class on the day of the Student Course Evaluation.
+- Inquire if students have access to such a device and request they bring it to class on the day of the course evaluation.

 - Book time in a computer lab – this may be worth considering if there are a large number of students without in-class access to a device.

-Is the survey user-friendly on a smartphone or tablet?
+Is the course evaluation survey user-friendly on a smartphone or tablet?

 User-friendly access to the survey is a high priority.
 TRU has chosen survey software that is fully mobile-responsive.
 It will change sizes (and may change format slightly) to respond to whatever size screen the respondent is using.

 Who administers the institutional student course evaluations in class?